 On this site, you will find descriptions of my activities, and many resources and references for learning about and addressing IPSV.
 Please browse around, and don't forget to contact me if you would like to engage me for a workshop. presentation, keynote talk, or to contribute information to your organization's publication/s.

 A note about my focus and gender: It has been put to me from time to time that I need to address men sexually assaulted by female partners, and at least one "Men's Rights" website states that I assume that women only are victims.
-This is inaccurate, of course (my latest book has a chapter about same-sex IPSV) and I am aware that men may be victims.
+This is inaccurate, of course; I am aware that men may be victims.
 However, it is a fact that IPSV is overwhelmingly a gendered, or male-on-female, crime.
 My work and my language thus reflect this reality.
 If others think the focus should lie elsewhere, then they are free to do that work but I do not feel the need to be apologetic for the focus of my own.